Lower Rio Grande Valley: Transportation

-The Interstate Highway System in the United States is well developed in the Lower Rio Grande Valley and connects Brownsville, Hidalgo, McAllen, Raymondville, Edinburg, Pharr, and Laredo.
+The Interstate Highway System in the United States is well developed in the Lower Rio Grande Valley, with Interstate 2 and Interstate 69C connecting Brownsville, Hidalgo, McAllen, Raymondville, Edinburg, Pharr, and Laredo.

 Freight trains run between Harlingen, Mission, Edinburg, and Santa Rosa connecting to the Union Pacific Railroad.

 Sea trade runs through the deepwater seaport, the Port of Brownsville and the Foreign Trade Zone 62.
 As of 2025, the Port also features an export terminal for liquid natural gas under construction, Rio Grande LNG, with a competing LNG export terminal, the Texas LNG project, planned to commence construction in the near future.